Christchurch Town Hall: Description

 The Christchurch Town Hall of the Performing Arts was designed for the presentation of a wide range of activities including orchestral concerts and recitals, opera, ballet and dramatic productions, musical comedy, variety, folk, rock and jazz concerts, conventions and conferences.
 It was designed by Sir Miles Warren and Maurice Mahoney of Warren and Mahoney Architects with acoustic assistance from Professor Harold Marshall.
+Lyall Holmes of Holmes Consulting advised on the building's engineering.

 It hosts many civic functions, local cultural and commercial events, shows, and concerts.
 It is home to the Christchurch Symphony Orchestra, the Christchurch City Choir and several theatrical amateur groups.

+Acoustic qualities

+Marshall designed the main hall to have reflection panels on the sides of the auditorium.
+Acoustic design at the time was typified by an extended rectangular shape to achieve the desired sound quality, but none of the competition entries that Marshall saw were that shape; the final entry by Warren and Mahoney being elliptical.
+Therefore, he took inspiration from the Royal Festival Hall, devising the usage of panels to direct sound around the hall.
+This innovative feature formed the basis for modern concert hall design across the world; Marshall went on to advise on the Philharmonie de Paris and the Guangzhou Opera House.

+In 2015, acoustics professor Trevor Cox called it one of the top 10 concert halls in the world.
+It has also been praised by Pierre Boulez and Leonard Bernstein, the former of which described it as "exceptional".

+Layout and functionality

-It has a 2,500-seat auditorium known for its acoustics and the 1,000 seat James Hay Theatre.
+It has a 2,250-seat auditorium known for its acoustics and the 750 seat James Hay Theatre.
 The Town Hall has several rooms that complemented the Christchurch Convention Centre, but the venue on the opposite side of Kilmore Street was demolished in March / April 2012.

 The Rieger pipe organ is also in the Christchurch Town Hall of the Performing Arts Auditorium and the curator is international concert organist Martin Setchell.

-It also has the Limes Room, Cambridge Room and two Conference Rooms which are used for various functions and conferences.
+It also has the Limes Room and two Conference Rooms which are used for various functions and conferences.

-On the ground floor of the complex is Boaters Restaurant, which is run by the Ara Institute of Canterbury as a training venue for the hospitality industry.
+On the ground floor of the complex was previously The Boaters Restaurant, which is run by the Ara Institute of Canterbury as a training venue for the hospitality industry.
+However following the rebuild is now the Avon room adding to the other function rooms.